Current Projects

 2) Legacy Binary Security

 Outdated libraries, misuse of cryptographic primitives, and algorithmic weaknesses are some of the exploitable vulnerabilities that may exist in legacy software.
 Fixing these vulnerabilities can be challenging and time-consuming, especially when the source code is not available.
 Therefore, in this project, we aim to propose frameworks that can identify and patch vulnerabilities in legacy binaries with minimal manual intervention required from developers.
-Our first work has successfully identified various outdated cryptographic hash functions present in legacy binaries and proposed a novel approach for patching them.
+Our first work successfully identified various outdated cryptographic hash functions present in legacy binaries and proposed a novel approach to patching them.
 We aim to expand on this first work for identifying and patching different types of vulnerabilities.

 Past Projects